MacaPecha/devsite-docs/guides/online-payments/checkout-api/v2/other-payment-ways.en.md

 After [capturing the data for payment](#bookmark_data_capture_for_payment) with the form, to receive payments with boleto or lotérica, just send your customer's e-mail and document, amount and payment method.

-Once the request –with all the collected information– is in your backend, it should be submitted to Mercado Pago through our APIs.
+Once the request –with all the collected information– is in your backend, it should be submitted to Mercado Libre through our APIs.

 For this to work, you should configure your [private key]([FAKER][CREDENTIALS][URL]).